-The decision in Brind will be considered disappointing to many of the apostles of Bangalore.
 But we are on a long journey.
-Distinguished though the English Court of Appeal is. its decisions are not binding throughout the Commonwealth.
-The principle in Brind may one day be reviewed the United Kingdom.
+Distinguished though the

+English Court of Appeal and House of Lords are, their decisions are no longer binding on the courts of the independent countries of the Commonwealth.
+The principle in prind may one day and in a better case be reviewed in the United Kingdom.
 Meanwhile, it is for other Commonwealth countries to fashion their own principles.
-Furthermore, Brind is as important for the scope it acknowledges to international human rights law as for that which it denies.
+Perhaps Brind is as important for the scope it acknowledges for the application of international human rights law as for that which it denies.
 Lord Donaldson MR, for example, agreed with the:

-&quot;... assertion, in which I would concur, that you have to look long and hard before you can detect any difference between the English common law and the principles set out in the Convention, at least if the Convention is viewed through English judicial eyes. ...
-[W]hen the terms of primary legislation are fairly capable of bearing two or more meanings and the Court, in pursuance of its duty to apply domestic law, is concerned to divine and define its true and only meaning.
-In that situation various prima facie rules of construction have to be applied such as that ... in appropriate cases, a presumption that Parliament has legislated in a manner consistent, rather than inconsistent, with the United Kingdom's treaty obligations."
+"... assertion, in which I would concur, that you have to look long and hard before you can detect any difference between the English common law and the principles set out in the Convention, at least if the Convention is viewed through English judicial eyes. ...
+[W]hen the terms of primary legislation are fairly capable of bearing two or more meanings and the court, in pursuance of its duty to apply domestic law, is concerned to divine and define its true and only meaning.
+In that situation various prima facie rules of construction have to be applied, such as that ... in appropriate cases, a presumption that Parliament has legislated in a manner consistent, rather than inconsistent, with the United Kingdom's treaty obligations."26

-As against the discouraging message of Brind, it can be noted that in other countries of the Commonwealth, judges of the highest authority have publicly acknowledged the "growing familiarity with comparative law and a greater willingness to borrow from other legal systems".
-Thus, Chief Justice Mason, of the High Court of Australia, in an address in August 1990 to the 64th Conference of the International Law Association held in Queensland, Australia, catalogued the many instances in which the High Court of Australia had made reference to international law, including human rights norms:
+As against the somewhat discouraging messages of Brind, it can be noted that in other countries of the Commonwealth, judges of the highest authority have publicly acknowledged the "growing familiarity with comparative law and a greater willingness to borrow from other legal systems".
+Chief Justice Mason, of the High Court of Australia, in an address in August 1990 to the 64th Conference of the International Law Association held in Queensland, Australia, catalogued the many instances in which the High Court of Australia had made reference to

 "[T]here is a prima facie presumption that the legislature does not intend to act in breach of international law.
-Accordingly, domestic statutes will be construed, where the language permits, so that the statute conforms to the State's obligations under international The favourable rule of statutory interpretation goes some distance towards ensuring that the rules of domestic law are consistent with those of international law.
+Accordingly, domestic statutes will be construed, where the language permits, so that the statute conforms to the State's obligations under international law.
+The favourable rule of statutory interpretation goes some distance towards ensuring that the rules of domestic law are consistent with those of international law.
 In construing a statute giving effect to a convention, the Court will resolve an ambiguity by reference to the Convention, even where the statute is enacted before ratification of the Convention, as I did in one case some years ago.
-And there are many instances here and elsewhere in national courts taking into account the provisions of the Universal Declaration on Human Rights ín interpreting national statutes and shaping the rules of municipal law. ...
+And there are many instances here and elsewhere in national courts taking into account the provisions of the Universal Declaration on Human Rights in interpreting national statutes and shaping the rules of municipal law. ...
 [J]udges and lawyers in this country and in other jurisdictions are developing a growing familiarity with comparative law and showing a greater willingness to borrow from other legal systems.
-Ultimately, the new spirit will facilitate the moulding of rules of international law suited to incorporation into national law and create a climate in which acceptance by national courts is more readily attainable."
+Ultimately, the new spirit will facilitate the moulding of rules of international law and create a climate in which acceptance by national courts is more readily attainable."27